 Born of this world, our parents and the home we grew up in were our first teachers.
-We owe our family a debt for giving us the body and for helping us to grow into adults.
+We owe our family debt for giving us the body and for helping us to grow into adults.
 Yet, no family is perfect.
 The interpersonal dynamics between parents and child, children and siblings, and between the individual and the extended family can become very complex, as we grow.
-As adults, it’s worthwhile to investigate our relationships in detail, and make sharp decisions.
-It’s like aligning the body in an yoga asana, to feel more ease, more peace.
+As adults, it’s worthwhile to investigate our relationships in detail and make sharp decisions.
+It’s like aligning the body in a yoga asana, to feel more ease, more peace.

 Imagine an empty hard drive, (a newborn’s mind) having programs installed on it, that will dictate a lifetime of thoughts, choices, actions, and outcomes.
-The programs that are running in our sub-conscious minds influence our behavior.
+The programs that are running in our subconscious minds influence our behavior.
 Many of these programs are not useful as adults.
 They can be deleted and replaced with new wirings that support creating the life we really want.
 While in most cases our families desired what was best for us, we must face the fact that we grew up in a “culturescape”.
-We absorbed our way of being from our family, a slew of movies, books and popular archetypal images.
-We easily enmesh with those we grow up with, becoming part their dramas and stories.
+We absorbed our way of being from our family, a slew of movies, books, and popular archetypal images.
+We easily enmesh with those we grow up with, becoming part of their dramas and stories.
 This can fling us back and forth, throughout our lives.

 In adulthood, as we grow spiritually, we may find ourselves pulling away from the family religion.
 With practice, we begin changing life-long habits and developing new ways of perceiving the world and social situations.
 The great spiritual teacher, Ram Dass once said, “If you think you’re enlightened, go spend some time with your family!”
 What he meant was, our peace of mind and poise will be tested by the “deep triggers” and buttons, that only our family can press.
 Those ties run deep.